TestCentricity/tc_web_sample/README.md

     For example, to execute the entire regression suite against the TEST environment on a locally hosted Chrome browser, with test results being logged to an HTML test results file, execute the following command in the Terminal:

         `bundle exec cucumber -p test -p chrome -p regress -p report`

     To execute the regression suite against the TEST environment on a locally hosted headless Firefox browser, with test results being logged to an HTML test results file, execute the following command in the Terminal:

         `bundle exec cucumber -p test -p firefox_headless -p regress -p report`

+    To execute the Build Acceptance Test suite against the PROD environment on a Chrome browser hosted on Selenium Grid or Dockerized Selenium Grid environments, include
+    `-p grid` in the command line, as in the following command:

+        `bundle exec cucumber -p prod -p bat -p chrome -p grid`

     To execute the Build Acceptance Test suite against the PROD environment on a locally emulated iPad Pro Mobile Safari web browser in Portrait orientation, execute the following command in the Terminal:

         `bundle exec cucumber -p prod -p ipad_pro -p portrait -p bat`

 5. As the Cucumber tests are executing, the Terminal will display the lines of each feature file and scenario as they run in real-time.